Memoryscape logo Voices from the hidden history of the Thames

 Where exactly did the float hit the bank in the Drifting experiment?

 Listening points on the Drifting walk are roughly where the float hit the bank, although not all points were used to make the walk work.
+If the float became stuck I would manually retrieve it and return in to the flow of the river.
 If you are interested in locating the exact places, you can find the GPS location references here.

 Are the walks accessible?